Charter

 Each Standing Committee must submit an annual report to the Chair of the Section.

-1. The Executive Committee
+a.
+The Executive Committee

 The Executive Committee shall consist of all of the Officers of the Section.

-2. Nominations Committee
+b.
+Nominations Committee

 The Section's Chair-Elect shall serve as Chair of the Nominations Committee.
 The current Chair and the Past Chair shall also serve on this committee.
-Each year the Nominations Committee shall submit to the Secretary of the Association and the Section Chair at least two nominations for each position to be filled.
+Each year the Nominations Committee shall submit to the Association and the Section Chair at least two nominations for each position to be filled.
 Members of the Committee are not eligible for nomination by the Committee.
 The Association's general deadline for submission of nominations shall apply.
-In addition, any Section member nominated by petition of at least 5% of the membership of the Section shall also appear on the annual ballot, provided that the petition is presented to the Section Chair and to the Secretary of the Association within the Association’s balloting timelines.
+In addition, any Section member nominated by petition of at least 5% of the membership of the Section shall also appear on the annual ballot, provided that the petition is presented to the Section Chair and to the Association within the Association’s balloting timelines.
 Balloting shall be carried out as part of the Association's annual election for Association and Section officers.

-Not more than three years after adoption of this Charter, the Chair shall appoint a Charter Committee for the purpose of reviewing the Charter of the Section.
+Not more than five years after adoption of this Charter, the Chair shall appoint a Charter Committee for the purpose of reviewing the Charter of the Section.
 If necessary, the Charter Committee shall prepare a revision to be submitted to the Section not more than five years after the adoption of this Charter, in accordance with Article VIII of this Charter.
 In the event that the Committee undertakes a major revision of the Charter, the Executive Committee may extend the life of the current Charter one year at a time.

-5. Current Committees.
+4. Current Committees.

 Each Current Committee must submit an annual report to the Executive Committee.